baileyfrancis/prasanco/README.md

 ## Usage

 ### Step 1 - Initial assembly
 To assemble your long-read data, PrAsAnCo uses [Trycycler](https://github.com/rrwick/Trycycler).
 The first step in this Trycycler pipeline is to generate some initial assemblies for your genomes using [Flye](https://github.com/fenderglass/Flye), [Miniasm+Minipolish](https://github.com/rrwick/Minipolish) and [Raven](https://github.com/lbcb-sci/raven).
+These initial assemblies are then used by Trycycler to cluster your long reads into contigs - you will need these contigs for the next steps.

+### Command
+To run the initial assembly step please use the command shown here: (options are described in further detail below)

+`[path to prasanco]/prasanco.py initial_assembly --label1 x --label2 x --reads1 x --reads2 x --threads x --conda x --out_dir x`

+#### Options